sherlifelix/blog/_posts/2019-06-28-top-5-cities-to-run-out-of-fresh-drinking-water.md

 blog_category: Nature
 keywords: >-
-  Water Scarcity , Drinking water problems  , Cities with drinking water issues   , Cities to run out of fresh drinking water
+  Water Scarcity , Drinking water problems  , Cities with drinking water issues   , Cities to run out of fresh drinking water, Top cities to run out of drinking water, Top 5 cities in the world that can run out of water, Is Bangalore running out of water, Is any city in the USA running out of drinking water, Will cities run out of water due to global warming, Why is fresh water becoming scare in recent years,  Will chennai run out of water by 2020,
 description: >-
   All of us know about the grave situation Cape Town got itself into in the year 2018.
 Although...